markkoszykowski/ECE465---Cloud-Computing/Final Project/README.md

 Some notes on FFT and how it works... yadda yadda yadda

+## AWS Usage (This will be automated in the backend server eventually)

+Once the Git repository has been cloned, simply enter the root and run

+    sh ./AWS/create_ec2.sh

+to set up the VPC and EC2 instances.
+To install Java and deploy the compiled program to the instances run

+    sh ./AWS/deploy.sh

+With Java installed and the binaries deployed, running the binaries can be done with

+    sh ./AWS/run.sh

+Terminate instances once done with usage.
+(This will NOT be automated in the backend) This can be done by running

+    sh ./AWS/terminate.sh

 ## Usage

 Once the Git repository has been cloned, simply enter the root and run